dreamsxin/ext-async/README.md

 Reading from a channel is done using PHP's iterator API.
 You can use `foreach` to iterate over a channel object.
 Be sure to call `getIterator()` and return just the created `ChannelIterator` if you want to expose the contents of a channel.
 This way you prevent thirdparty code from calling `close()` or sending messages into your channel.

-You can use `isReadyForSend()` to check if a value can be sent into the channel without blocking, this is possible when there is space left in the channel's buffer or a receive operation is pending.
-Likewise you can use `isReadyForReceive()` to check if a message can be received without blocking (this is true when a message has been buffered or a send operation is pending).

 ```php
 namespace Concurrent;